torokrolf/homelab/14-Errors/README.md

 ---

-## DDNS – Cloudflare not updating behind pfSense
+## DDNS – pfSense DDNS not updating Cloudflare behind Double NAT
 <a name="ddns-pfsense"></a>

-**Problem**:
-- Due to the private WAN IP (Double NAT), pfSense could not detect public IP changes for DDNS.

-**Solution**:
+**Problem**

+The pfSense WAN interface does **not have a public IP address**, but a **static private IP (e.g. 192.168.1.196)** because the router is located behind double NAT.

+The built-in pfSense Dynamic DNS mechanism (`/etc/rc.dyndns.update`) is triggered only in three cases:

+- system startup
+- the WAN interface receives a new IP address
+- the WAN interface is brought down and up again

+Since the IP address on the WAN interface never changes, pfSense **does not detect** that the real public IP has changed on the upstream router, therefore it does not update the Cloudflare DNS record.

+As a result, the `trkrolf.com` domain becomes unreachable from outside the network.

+---

+**Solution**

+With the help of a script, we force pfSense to react **not to the WAN IP change**, but to the **actual public IP change**.

+Mechanism:

+- It queries the current public IP using `checkip.amazonaws.com`
+- It compares it with the previously stored IP saved in a file
+- If a change is detected:
-- Used a custom script that checks the public IP externally and forces the Cloudflare record update.
+  - it updates the stored IP in the file
+  - it manually triggers the `/etc/rc.dyndns.update` script

+This ensures that the Cloudflare record always points to the correct public IP.

 ❗ Script: [/11-Scripts/pfsense/ddns-force-update.sh](/11-Scripts/pfsense/ddns-force-update.sh)